 ADD COLUMN credited_date DATE;

-The “RENAME TO” action is used with ALTER TABLE command to change the name of any existing table.
+The “RENAME TO” action is used with the ALTER TABLE command to change the name of any existing table.

 The syntax is given below.